 The financial share of the company is split 60:40 between the shareholders.
-There was no dividend payment received by West Suffolk in 2020 to 2021 (£30,400 was received in 2019 to 2020).
+A dividend payment of £29,760 was received by West Suffolk in 2021 to 2022 (no dividend was received in 2020 to 2021).
 This receipt is reflected in the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Account.